-If you’re a blogger, entrepreneur or solopreneur, chances are you email a lot of people — likely within the dozens every week (if not every day).
-Those people are dozens of people you could be driving to your email list.
+If you’re a blogger, entrepreneur, or solopreneur, you’d probably email a lot of people — likely dozens every week (if not every day).
+Those are people you could be driving to your email list.

-Replace your boring email signature with a call to action to have people sign up for your email list, like Deena from Bulletproof Writing has done:
+Replace your email signature with a call to action that prompts readers to sign up for your email list, like how the Chief Sumo, Noah himself, has done below:

 This is a simple way to convert people who you otherwise would already be communicating with.

-But what about the people who email you?
+What about the people who email you?

-Well, you can set up a vacation autoresponder to respond to emails with a link back to your landing page.
+You can set up a vacation autoresponder to respond to emails with a link back to your landing page.

 Write a short email with a call to action sending people to a landing page back to your site.
 You don’t even have to take this off if you’re not on vacation!

-They help you gain insight into your audience’s psychographics and demographics
+They help you gain insight into your audience’s psychographics and demographics.

-They collect email addresses
+They collect email addresses.

-You’ll have to think of a way to provide value in order for someone to take a survey.
+You’ll have to think of a way to provide value for someone to take a survey.
 You can always ask for free on your social media channels, but when was the last time you took a survey just for fun?

 The survey was closed 20 minutes after they posted it on Facebook.
 Within that short period of time, they managed to attract 250 people to fill up their survey.

 I highly recommend using Typeform for your survey needs.
-Their forms are beautiful and they’re incredibly easy to use.
+Their forms are beautiful and they’re incredibly easy to use.[*]

 Instead of using your bio on social media to describe who you are, use that valuable real estate to drive followers to sign up for your email list with a compelling call to action.

-Pin a Tweet with a call to action to get your followers to join your email list, like we’ve done:
+Pin a Tweet with a call to action to get your followers to join your email list, like what Joe Hall has done:[*]